Tylryan/level-up/README.md

   - Implement basic ranking algorithms to display search results.

 # Memory Allocator
-- Implement a dynamic memory allocator similar to the malloc and free functions in C/C++.
+- [] Implement a dynamic memory allocator similar to the malloc and free functions in C/C++.
+- Implement an Arena allocator
 - Explore algorithms like first-fit, best-fit, and worst-fit for memory allocation and deallocation.

-# Emulator
+# Digital Circuit Simulator
-- Build a software emulator for an old gaming console or computer system.
-- Emulate the hardware components and allow users to run vintage games or software on modern computers.
+- Build a digital circuit simulator that allows users to design and simulate logic circuits.
+  - basic logic gates
+  - flip-flops
+  - combinational circuits.
+  - Visualize the circuit behavior and simulate different input scenarios.

 # Graphics
 - [] Simple TUI Library from scratch